frame-lang/frame-docs/advanced_frame/runtime.rst

             self.forward_event = None

-Frame maintains two core references to compartents to make the architecture work:
+Frame maintains two core references to compartments to make the architecture work:

 #.
 A reference to the current state (self.__compartment)
 #.
 A reference to the next state to transition to (self.__next_compartment)